What are the Benefits of Change Management for Your Projects?

 Incremental Changes

-As teams work remotely, challenges will crop up, for example, running video meetings or collaborating across time zones.
+Deliver small changes quickly to help people adapt and build confidence.
+As teams work remotely, challenges like running video meetings or collaborating across time zones will arise.
 Rather than fixing everything at once, pick one issue to work on.

 At BrightWork, we use REP for change management: